esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What are the common different kinds of diagnostic imaging?
+- What are the common different types of diagnostic imaging?
 - What sorts of computational challenges do they present?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain various common kinds of medical images
+- Explain various common types of medical images
-- Understand how data for them was created and is organized in these images at a high level
+- Explain at a high level how images' metadata is created and organized

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Introduction

 Medical imaging uses many technologies including X-rays, computed tomography (CT), magnetic resonance imaging (MRI),